DartsArmaMods/AimForTheBushes/docs/README.md

 ## Compatability
 ### Mods
 The following mods have compatability patches built into AFTB.
+I am not currently taking suggestions for adding compatability to more mods.
+The vehicle you are suggesting likely already has a supported version in a mod listed below.
+If there is a specific vehicle you would like to add AFTB functionality do, check out the [documentation](https://github.com/DartRuffian/AimForTheBushes/blob/main/docs/frameworks).

 - [Legion Studios: Core](https://steamcommunity.com/sharedfiles/filedetails/?id=2162749089)
 - [Operation TREBUCHET](https://steamcommunity.com/workshop/filedetails/?id=769440155)
 - [Operation TREBUCHET First Contact](https://steamcommunity.com/sharedfiles/filedetails/?id=1572627279)